- This event has passed.

 Sponsored by KQED Education

 From gun violence to vaping, water scarcity to saving endangered species, teens care about a kaleidoscope of issues in their own communities and around the world.
-In this edWebinar, you’ll learn how to help your students in social studies, science, language arts and other courses analyze information, respond to online claims and argue with evidence using the free, online platform KQED Learn.
-Belinda Shillingburg, a San Francisco Unified School District middle school humanities chair, will share instructional integration ideas and tips and discuss her processes for using this new platform successfully.
+In this edWebinar, learn how to help your students in social studies, science, language arts and other courses analyze information, respond to online claims and argue with evidence using the free, online platform KQED Learn.
+Belinda Shillingburg, a San Francisco Unified School District middle school humanities chair, shares instructional integration ideas and tips and discuss her processes for using this new platform successfully.

 About the Presenter